 As far as Renteria’s staff is concerned, we already know one member.
 Chris Bosio has agreed to a two-year deal to remain the Cubs’ pitching coach.
 I really like this move – Bosio’s work with Travis Wood, among others, has been impressive.
 I think his emphasis on ground balls will serve our young pitchers well in Wrigley going forward.

 Via Crain’s, the Commission on Chicago Landmarks granted the Cubs permission to expand the outer right field wall 25 feet into Sheffield Avenue.
 This step was necessary since the wall will jut into public property.
 The original plan was to extend the wall by 15 feet, but this compromise was reached when the Clark Street bridge plan was scrapped, along with adjustments to the hotel plans and a reduction in night games from 46 to 43.
 The battle with the rooftops rages on as ever (ugh).
 Let the barely-tangential, broad-sweeping political comments begin!

 Who would you like to see replace Keith Moreland on the radio broadcasts?
 Gracey would be fun (if unlikely), and I’ve heard Kerry Wood’s name being mentioned.
 I’d love to hear your thoughts.

 Like what you see here?
 Never miss new content.
 Follow Us:

-Sean Powell is a music education professor currently based in Georgia.
-He is also a co-host of VFTB Radio.
+Sean Powell is a music education professor currently based in Texas.
 He started following the Cubs in the 1985 season, growing up on WGN after-school broadcasts.
+He has two dogs named Clark and Sheffield.
 Connect with Sean on Twitter @powell_sean or E-mail.